kystrel/kystrel/README.md

 <h3 align="center">Front-End Developer &amp; Full-Stack Hobbyist</h3>

 ## 👋 About
 Hello!
-I'm a web developer that works professionally on the front-end and maintains various full-stack projects as a hobby.
-I primarily code with Typescript in Node.js, where most of my projects are all kinds of bots and websites for personal interests.
-These also feature the use of React, Vue, Angular, and more.
+I'm a full-stack web developer that works on software professionally and maintain various projects for fun.
+I primarily code with Typescript, utilizing all sorts of front-end technologies like Vue, React, Angular, and more.

 ## 🚀 Skills
 <p align="center">